 To summarize, hyperpigmentation is not an especially dangerous thing to deal with.
 And it can be a challenge for people to live with.
 After all, it does affect our vanity and that’s saying a lot.

-Above all, there are obviously many different forms of conditions which can affect the skin.
+Above all, there are obviously many different forms of conditions that can affect the skin.
 Hyperpigmentation does not necessarily indicate a problem.

 In fact, generally speaking, it is harmless, but there are many conditions that will masquerade as hyperpigmentation that can be more dangerous for you.